schwallerl/larissaschwaller.github.io/_pages/about.md

 **Hi there!**

 &nbsp;
-I am a fourth year PhD Candidate in Economics at the [University of Bern](https://www.vwi.unibe.ch/index_eng.html), specializing in macroeconomic, monetary policy, business cycle analysis, and machine learning.
-My research focuses on utilizing quantitative methods to address macroeconomic questions, reflecting my passion for data analysis.
+I am a fourth year PhD Candidate in Economics at the [University of Bern](https://www.vwi.unibe.ch/index_eng.html), specializing in monetary policy and business cycle analysis.
+My research focuses on utilizing quantitative methods to address macroeconomic questions, reflecting my deep passion for data analysis.

 Prior to my PhD studies, I interned at the Economic Analysis Unit of the Swiss National Bank.
 During my Bachelor's and Master's studies, I worked part-time as a credit assistant at the Freiburger Kantonalbank, a medium-sized bank in Switzerland.